 Do you have public speaking opportunities?

 Volunteer to speak at a Rotary, Kiwanis or other local civic/professional group meeting.
 Not sure what to say?
-Download a sample Powerpoint Presentation that can be easily personalized or used as it is.
+Download a Powerpoint Presentation.
 We also have a speech outline and a complete script that can accompany the Powerpoint or be presented independently.
-As an alternative, an updated version of last year’s Working Forests Work Powerpoint is available here; its outline and script are here.
-(Please note that the presentations must be downloaded and then opened in Powerpoint to be edited.)

-Alternatively, if you prefer not to see your name in print but would like to place an article in your local paper, here is a press release you can submit.
+Alternatively, if you prefer not to see your name in print but would like to place an article in your local paper, a sample press release will also be available.